Quantum Machine Learning for $b$-jet charge identification: Introduction

 Recently, Quantum Computing (QC) has set the scene for a revolution in ML.
 The new approach consists of using quantum circuits to tackle classification tasks, in the framework of Quantum Machine Learning (QML) \cite{ref:qml}: data are embedded into a quantum state, which is then passed to a variational quantum circuit, and by varying the circuit parameters a training procedure is performed by means of minimising a classical loss function.
 Probability measurements of the final state are then used to perform the classification.
 Given the intrinsic properties of quantum computation, namely superposition and entanglement, the new approach could lead to new insights from the classification point of view.
 Jets that originate from gluons, or quarks of a certain charge and flavor, would have a characteristic particle content and correlations between them, which could be exploited to aid the identification of the original particle.
-It is evident that this will open new physics researches possibilities not even considered nowadays.
+It is interesting to study if QML, by exploiting the quantum nature of the algorithm, could enhance the classification performance.

-QML techniques have recently been applied to solve High Energy Physics (HEP) problems, such as signal versus background separation \cite{ref:qmlappllhiggs,ref:qmlhiggs,ref:qmllhc1,ref:qmllhc2}, and particle track reconstruction \cite{ref:qmlappltracking,ref:track_luxe}.
+QML techniques have recently been applied to solve High Energy Physics (HEP) problems, such as signal versus background separation \cite{ref:qmlappllhiggs,ref:qmlhiggs,ref:qmllhc1,ref:qmllhc2}, anomaly detection \cite{ref:qoptjets}, and particle track reconstruction \cite{ref:qmlappltracking,ref:track_luxe}.
 A more detailed review of QML applications to HEP can be found in Ref. \cite{ref:qmlreview}.
-This paper presents the first application of QML to the task of jet identification.
+This paper presents the first application of QML to the task of jet flavour identification.
 QML methods are performed on simulators and applied to simulated LHCb samples, to identify the charge of the $b$ quark that forms the $b$ hadron produced in the jet hadronization.
-In the rest of the paper, this task is simply referred as $b$-jet tagging.
+In the rest of the paper, this task is simply referred as $b$-jet charge tagging.

 The paper is structured in the following way: Sec.~\ref{sec:LHCb} provides a description of the LHCb jet reconstruction and identification together with the used dataset.
 In Sec.~\ref{sec:QuantumML} the considered QML algorithms are presented while the analysis flow is described in Sec.~\ref{sec:analysis}.
 The results are discussed in Sec.~\ref{sec:results}.
 The conclusions and future developments are presented in Sec.~\ref{sec:conclusions}.